-The focus of my life is service and self-awareness
+The focus of my life is creativity, service, and self-awareness

 “I care not for a man’s religion whose dog and cat are not the better for it.”-Abraham Lincoln